Types of Aid

 Private scholarships available to students who apply.
 Application and list of scholarships are available on the Oregon Student Assistance Commission's (OSAC) website.
 For more information click here.

-These scholarships range from $5,000 to $11,000 and are automatically awarded to students who meet certain criteria.
-All academic scholarships are renewable if the student maintains a 3.0 cumulative GPA at Corban.
+These scholarships range from $7,000 to $15,000 and are automatically awarded to students who meet certain criteria.
+Presidential and Chancellor's academic scholarships are renewable if the student maintains a 3.0 cumulative GPA at Corban.
+Dean's and Director's academic scholarships are renewable if the student maintains a 2.7 cumulative GPA at Corban.

 If you have a parent that has graduated from Corban you are eligible for a $500 scholarship.

 Awarded to recipients selected by the University's coaching staff in recognition of athletic performance and potential.
 Contact the Athletic Department for more information.

 Awarded to students who have demonstrated financial need (from the FAFSA) and whose primary income source in the family works full-time for a recognized not-for-profit Christian organization.
 The award amount is $1000.